harshamalhotra/existingDS-gitlab/packages/gitlab-ui/src/components/dashboards/dashboard_panel/dashboard_panel.md

 ## The component

-While not opinionated about its content, the component is designed to wrap a single query result visualization.
+The component is designed to wrap a single data visualization, but it's not opinionated about its content and can be used for example to wrap other content types such as rendered markdown.

 ### Loading states